bnucns/bnucns.github.io/index.md

 ## Reminders

+- Starting from W5, the lecture takes place in Room 207, Teaching Building 2.
-- In W4, the lecture (Mar 16) and office hour (Mar 17) are cancelled due to the University regulation.
+- <s>In W4, the lecture (Mar 16) and office hour (Mar 17) are cancelled due to the University regulation.</s>